michaelkourlas/node-xmlcreate/README.md

 the tests using npm:

 ```
-npm run-script test
+npm run-script test-prod
 ```

-The `test` script builds the production variant of xmlcreate before running the tests.
-The `test-prod` script does the same thing, while the `test-dev` script builds the development variant first instead.
+The only difference between the `test-prod` and `test-dev` scripts is that the development version includes source maps.

 ## License ##